 Delivering the right message externally will help to attract diverse talent.
 But this doesn’t automatically mean you’ll smash your diversity goals: minority groups might not make it through the hiring process.
 It’s critical to assess how your talent acquisition function is working and identify how you can eliminate unconscious bias.

-- Leverage anonymized views to remove the risk of unconscious bias and support your D&I efforts.
-By hiding candidates’ personal information, a decision can be made based purely on their experience or achievements.
+– Leverage anonymized views to remove the risk of unconscious bias and support your D&I efforts — base decisions purely on experience and achievements.

 How Avature Enables Diversity and Inclusion in the Workplace

 Avature has been helping organizations integrate equality and representation into their strategies for talent acquisition and talent management.

 4 Steps to Embed Diversity & Inclusion Into Your Organization